Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 Some specialized logistics services coordinate large-scale or regional distribution and storage of items.

 Generally speaking, supermarkets won’t order directly from a distributor, but from a wholesaler.
-Slowdowns at this supply chain stage can result from staffing shortages, weather, or accidents.
+Slowdowns at this supply chain stage can result from staffing shortages, weather, accidents, or conflicts like the 2026 war in Iran.

-Extreme weather continues to be a significant supply chain risk, and events like the historic bomb cyclone of 2018 caused major disruptions to stores throughout North America.
+Extreme weather is a significant supply chain risk, and events like the historic bomb cyclone of 2018 caused major disruptions to stores throughout North America.

 The wholesale stage of the supply chain is one that supermarkets deal with directly.
 These organizations buy items in bulk and resell them to smaller stores.